 This is what intermodal trains cause, not prevent, in the urban area --- lots of trucks on the local roads.

-I read an article in the Chicago Tribune a few years ago how BNSF's Logistics Park Chicago causes severe traffic backups in Elwood with a lot of trucks going through town.
+Logistics Park Chicago causes severe traffic backups in Elwood with a lot of trucks going through town.
 It was not unusual for people to be late to a graveside service at the Abraham Lincoln National Cemetery because of the traffic backups in Elwood.

 I personally experienced the gridlock in the area when I wanted to turn North on IL-53 from Mills Road.
 Note that the car in front of me is not making the needed right-hand turn even though the light is green.
 Some intermodal trains still carry a lot of piggyback traffic.
 Furthermore, when I looked to my left, traffic was backed up as far as I could see, and it contained a lot of trucks.
 Not all of these trucks are going to I-80.
 I have seen drayage trucks going through downtown Joliet.